Provenir: a better way for beef

-Consumer interest in more sustainable and ethical farming practices continues to grow, as does a greater curiosity about where our food comes from.
-To address this, Provenir has also developed a system that enables its customers to access all the information they might want or need about the meat they’re buying.
+Consumer interest in more sustainable and ethical farming practices continues to grow, as does curiosity about where our food comes from.
+Provenir has developed a system that allows its customers to access all the info they might want about the meat they’re buying.

 “Every piece of meat we sell has a QR code which tells the story of where that animal came from,” Balazs explains.
 “If you’ve bought say, a Scotch fillet, you scan the code with your smartphone and it tells you what part of the animal it comes from and the best way to cook it.
 We also provide a profile of the farm that the meat came from; it’ll introduce who raised the animal, the farming practices they use, what they fed the animal.
 What we’re trying to do is create a connection between the consumer and the farmer.”

 The QR code also allows the consumer to know what breed of animal the meat comes from.
-In most instances, the only breeds that are commonly identified are Angus and Wagyu.
+The only commonly identified breeds are Angus and Wagyu.
 But when was the last time you went to buy some Shorthorn, Hereford or Speckle Park?